“Help! I’m new! What do I do? What if I…?”

-- There is a bulletin that tells you what we are doing: it has the outline of the service; the readings from the Bible; special prayers and announcements.
+You will be given a bulletin that has the full text of the service.
+It has all the music, readings from the Bible, prayers and announcements.

 Part 1: The Service of the Word with prayers, scripture, hymns and a sermon.

-Then there’s a Break where we all greet each other and share God’s Peace
+Then we take time to greet each other and share God’s Peace

 Incense is used at the 8 a.m. service during Advent, Christmas, Lent and Easter.
 For those with allergies, we use allergy-free incense and air out the church after using it.